Swing states scramble to keep elections on track in hurricanes’ wake

 Yancey County Elections Director Mary Beth Tipton has had a brutal few weeks.

-Ms. Tipton had joked to colleagues before Hurricane Helene hit that it would take a “Noah’s Ark” sized storm to damage her property – then watched the waters rise up her front yard until they were lapping at her house’s foundation.
+Mrs. Tipton had joked to colleagues before Hurricane Helene hit that it would take a “Noah’s Ark”-sized storm to damage her property – then watched the waters rise in her front yard until they were lapping at her house’s foundation.
 Her office was forced shut for more than a week in the middle of election season.
 Roads were impassable.

-When she finally got back into the office early this week and first saw her coworkers, she was overcome with emotion.
+When she finally got back into the office early this week and first saw her co-workers, she was overcome with emotion.
 “I lost it.
 We all did,” she says.

 Why We Wrote This

 When hurricanes hit near an election, it’s known to reduce voter turnout.
 But election officials in North Carolina and Georgia are racing to address the challenge.
-In one county, ballots may be cast in tents.
+In one county, ballots might be cast in tents.

 Many of her neighbors have it far worse.
-Her Appalachian community, north of Asheville deep in the mountains, was one of those hardest hit by the storm.
-Ten people and counting died in the lightly populated county, of the 90 total dead in North Carolina.
-Her husband, a semi-retired detective, spent the days after the storm working with the county sheriff’s office on search-and-rescue operations, before pivoting to dog teams searching for those who died.
-Her neighbors are scattered across the state and country – she’s heard from voters as far away as Minnesota and Florida, where one voter told her they were preparing to evacuate once again before Hurricane Milton made landfall.
+Her Appalachian community, north of Asheville deep in the mountains, was one of those hit hardest by the storm.
+At least 10 people died in the lightly populated county, and 80 others died around the state.
+Her husband, a semiretired detective, spent the days after the storm working with the county sheriff’s office on search-and-rescue operations, before pivoting to dog teams searching for those who died.
+Her neighbors are scattered across the state and country – she has heard from voters as far away as Minnesota and Florida, where one voter told her they were preparing to evacuate once again before Hurricane Milton made landfall.

 As her community reels, she’s doing everything she can to make sure they don’t lose anything more.

 “These voters need to vote.
 People have lost everything.
 They’ve lost family.
-The last thing I want them to lose is their voice,” Ms. Tipton says.
+The last thing I want them to lose is their voice,” Mrs. Tipton says.

 Hurricane season has put immense pressure on voters and election workers already facing an extraordinary amount of stress and logistical hurdles in the crucial swing states of North Carolina and Georgia – and will likely lead to depressed voter turnout that could potentially swing a close presidential election.
 Untold numbers of people have been forced from their homes, and election workers are scrambling to get polling locations back online while dealing with challenging situations in their own lives.

 And things weren’t so easy before the storm, either.
-Both North Carolina and Georgia officials are grappling with last-minute election rule changes and delays.
+Officials in both North Carolina and Georgia are grappling with last-minute election rule changes and delays.
 And the onslaught of election-related conspiracy theories since 2020 has led to verbal abuse and death threats against nonpartisan election workers that have intensified in the wake of the storms.

-Florida, which was also impacted by Helene, is just now emerging from underneath Hurricane Milton.
+Florida, which was also affected by Helene, is just now emerging from underneath Hurricane Milton.
 Millions of people in the Tampa Bay area were under mandatory evacuation orders, one of the largest evacuations in recent Florida history.
 About 3 million people lost power in the state.

 Hurricane Helene’s effect on North Carolina voting sites

 In North Carolina, 14 county election offices are still without water.
-Some early-voting sites won’t be usable because of damage from the storm; other early voting sites, like local fire stations, are now being used for recovery efforts, or repurposed as shelters and warehouses for supplies.
+Some early-voting sites won’t be usable because of damage from the storm; other early-voting sites, like local fire stations, are now being used for recovery efforts, or repurposed as shelters and warehouses for supplies.
 North Carolina officials are still figuring out how many of the 270 Election Day voting sites in the hardest-hit 13 counties will be usable, and how many they’ll need to close or combine with other sites.

 In Yancey County alone, all 11 Election Day voting sites are no longer options.
-Half the building of one elementary school is gone, while another polling place was “completely washed away,” Ms. Tipton says.
-One middle school that was supposed to be a voting site is a shelter for displaced people; all the fire stations that double as polling places have been repurposed for emergency response and supplies distribution.
+Half the building of one elementary school is gone, while another polling place was “completely washed away,” Mrs. Tipton says.
+One middle school that was supposed to be a voting site is a shelter for displaced people; all the fire stations that double as polling places have been repurposed for emergency response and distribution of supplies.

-It’s now nearly a two-hour drive on back roads to reach one corner of the county because the interstate was wiped out, so she’s pushing to have a voting site just over the state line in Tennessee so those residents can cast their ballots.
-She plans to head out in an ATV with emergency management next week to survey other locations where FEMA can set up tents to vote – but she wants to keep them as close as possible to the original sites to make them easy to find.
+It’s now nearly a two-hour drive on back roads to reach one corner of the county because the interstate was wiped out, so Mrs. Tipton is pushing to have a voting site just over the state line in Tennessee so those residents can cast their ballots.
+She plans to head out in an ATV with emergency management officials next week to survey other locations where the Federal Emergency Management Agency can set up tents for voting – but she wants to keep them as close as possible to the original sites to make them easy to find.

-“We have no cell phone service, no television, no internet, nothing, so I have to keep it as close to normal for my voters,” she says.
+“We have no cellphone service, no television, no internet, nothing, so I have to keep it as close to normal for my voters,” she says.

-She’s also rushing to replace mail ballots lost or damaged by the Hurricane and get mail ballots out to her voters, wherever they may be.
+She’s also rushing to replace mail ballots lost or damaged by the hurricane and get mail ballots out to her voters, wherever they may be.

 More than 1.2 million registered voters live in the 25 North Carolina counties affected by the storm – roughly 17% of the state’s total electorate.